High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Discussion

-The CO emitters will likely become passive cluster members by $z=1.27$ (the redshift after $\sim0.5$ Gyr from $z=1.46$) after depleting most of the molecular gas in the central region.
-Simultaneously, 1.6 $\mu$m sizes will be reduced as a consequence of the central star formation activity and the formation of concentrated stellar component.
-In turn, the mass-size distribution of CO emitters will likely become similar to the passive members \citep{2020ApJ...901...74T}.
-Figure \ref{fig:Fig7} (right) exhibits that the mass-size distribution of 870 $\mu$m continuum sizes of nine CO emitters follow the same trend of the best-fit mass-size relation of passive members at $1.6$ $\mu$m.
-This may suggest that the nine CO emitters are experiencing a transition phase from star-forming to passive members, which in turn may indicate the formation of a bulge-dominated structure as seen in other $z\sim1$ cluster galaxies (e.g. \citealp{2004MNRAS.350.1005K}; \citealp{2017MNRAS.465L.104N}).
-Due to the radial color gradient, the half-mass radius of passive galaxies are expected to be smaller than the 1.6 $\mu$m sizes by a similar factor as star-forming galaxies \citep{2019ApJ...877..103S}.
-Moreover, we find the distribution of 1.6 $\mu$m sizes of CO emitters lie between the correlation of star-forming and passive populations (Figure \ref{fig:Fig7} left). \cite{2020MNRAS.493.6011M} find the similar mass-size distribution for post-starburst galaxies at $z\sim1$ and argue that rapid size growth of passive galaxies can be explained by a combination of minor mergers and newly quenched star formation galaxies.
-Therefore, the observed 1.6 $\mu$m sizes of CO emitters further supports the scenario in which the CO emitters will rapidly evolve to passive members and populate the massive end of the stellar mass-size relation of passive galaxies.
+The CO emitters will likely become passive cluster members by $z=1.27$ (the redshift after $\sim0.5$ Gyr from $z=1.46$), after depleting most of the molecular gas in the central region.
+Simultaneously, the 1.6 $\mu$m sizes will be reduced as a consequence of the central star formation activity and the formation of a concentrated stellar component.
+In turn, the mass-size distribution of the CO emitters will likely become similar to the passive members \citep{2020ApJ...901...74T}.
+Figure \ref{fig:Fig7} (right) shows that the mass-size distributions of the 870 $\mu$m continuum sizes of the nine CO emitters follow the same trend as the best-fit mass-size relation of the passive members at $1.6$ $\mu$m.
+This may suggest that the nine CO emitters are experiencing a transition phase, from star-forming to passive members, which in turn may indicate the formation of a bulge-dominated structure, as seen in other $z\sim1$ cluster galaxies (e.g. \citealp{2004MNRAS.350.1005K}; \citealp{2017MNRAS.465L.104N}).
+Due to the radial color gradient, the half-mass radii of passive galaxies are expected to be smaller than the 1.6 $\mu$m sizes by a similar factor as the star-forming galaxies \citep{2019ApJ...877..103S}.
+Moreover, we find that the distributions of the 1.6 $\mu$m sizes of the CO emitters lie between the correlation of the star-forming and passive populations (Figure \ref{fig:Fig7}, left). \cite{2020MNRAS.493.6011M} find a similar mass-size distribution for poststarburst galaxies at $z\sim1$ and argue that the rapid size growth of the passive galaxies can be explained by a combination of minor mergers and newly quenched star formation galaxies.
+Therefore, the observed 1.6 $\mu$m sizes of the CO emitters further support the scenario in which the CO emitters will rapidly evolve to passive members and populate the massive end of the stellar mass-size relation of passive galaxies.

 Furthermore, in tandem with the 2D distribution map of the CO emitters and passive members (Figure \ref{fig:Fig1}), this is consistent with the picture that quenching propagates from the cluster center to the outskirts.
 Both passive members will likely evolve into red massive galaxies at $z=0$.